Important matrices

 \]

-where \(L\) is a lower triangular square matrix and \(U\) is an triangular square matrix.
+where \(L\) is a lower triangular square matrix and \(U\) is an upper triangular square matrix.
 For example, when \(n=3\), we have

 It simplifies the process of solving linear equations and is more numerically stable than computing the inverse of \(A\).

-Forward substitution: First, solve the equation \(L\mathbf{y} = \mathbf{b}\) for \(\mathbf{y}\).
+- Forward substitution: First, solve the equation \(L\mathbf{y} = \mathbf{b}\) for \(\mathbf{y}\).

-Backward substitution: Then, solve \(U\mathbf{x} = \mathbf{y}\) for \(\mathbf{x}\).
+- Backward substitution: Then, solve \(U\mathbf{x} = \mathbf{y}\) for \(\mathbf{x}\).

 This method is particularly useful because triangular matrices are much easier to work with.
 It can make solving linear systems faster and more efficient, especially for large matrices.